 During chemotherapy, nausea, poor appetite, reflux, and altered taste are major issues.
 To counter nausea, be aggressive with nausea medications, ginger, and bland, crunchy foods.
 Tart foods such as pickles, lemons, vinegar can help reduce symptoms.
 Some patients have found peppermint tea to be calming for an upset stomach.
 The Pancreatic Cancer Action Network has a great booklet on diet and nutrition.

 Getting professional help from a dietitian is critical.
 Talk to your provider about nausea medication and try not to get discouraged if some of your favorite foods don’t appeal to you anymore.
 You may want to take a break from your favorite restaurants if you’re experiencing nausea and vomiting.
 Associating getting sick with your favorite restaurant could lead to a long-term aversion.
 We want your favorite restaurant to remain your favorite!

 Keep experimenting with your diet – it’s a moving target.
 Include complex carbohydrates, fruits, vegetables, and healthy fats (as tolerated) to round out meals.
 Healthy fat is not an oxymoron.
 You can find healthy fat in avocado, nuts, seeds, and olive oil.
 Every bite counts!

 Still curious about nutrition and pancreatic cancer?
-Find the full transcript of the November 2015 chat here.
 Join us the first Thursday of each month at 8:00pm CT for the Pancreatic Cancer Twitter chat.